ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-As we induct more features in the model RSS monotonically decreases and $R^2 $ increases monotonically.
+As we induct more features in the model RSS monotonically decreases and $R^2$ increases monotonically.
 Therefore, if we use these statistics to select the best model, then we will always end up with the model involving all of the variables.
-The problem is that a low RSS or a high$ R^2$  indicates low training error, whereas we want to have low test error.
+The problem is that a low RSS or a high $R^2$  indicates low training error, whereas we want to have low test error.

 <table align='center'>
   <tr>